 WELCOME TO HUE

-HUE is a web based literary mag dedicated to the exploration of color in terms of its chemical composition, historical origin, and
+HUE is a web based zine dedicated to the exploration of color in terms of its chemical composition, historical origin, and

 cultural significance.
 With an array of contributors we can share conversations on hues we see throughout our lives by way word and image.